 Wadi Shab has been mentioned to us countless times since we moved to Oman.
-So I was intrigued, especially after getting more of a wadi experience than we bargained for at neighbouring Wadi Tiwi in January.
+So I was intrigued, especially after getting more of a wadi experience than we bargained for at neighbouring Wadi Tiwi.

 But I was also ready to be disappointed after visiting the equally lauded but very commercial Wadi Bani Khalid a few weeks before.